Home

 - 86% of employers have said that they were able to develop skills relevant to their organisation with the help of apprenticeships.

-- 78% of employers claimed that apprenticeships improved productivity in their organisations.
+- 78% employers claimed that apprenticeships improved productivity in their organisations.

-- 74% of employers said apprenticeships helped them increase the quality of their product or service.
+- 74% of employers said apprenticeship helped them to increase the quality of their product or service.

 Some other benefits include: